-In my opinion, conferences are one of the most awesome ways to know programming community.
+In my opinion, conferences are one of the most awesome ways to get to know programming community.
 You can meet new people or someone you already know, discovers something new or just get more knowledge about some topics.
 Even if you cannot be a part of the conference, I really recommend you to check out the videos after conferences.
-However, they will be one missing part - community factor.
+However, there will be one missing part - a community factor.
 I felt like that, when I was starting my programming adventure.
 As if I was alone.
-Conferences, workshops and hackathons gave me, that feeling of being a part of something bigger.
+Conferences, workshops and hackathons gave me that feeling of being a part of something bigger.
 So, this is why I recommend you to participate in tech conferences.
 One of them is Wroclove.rb.

-For some time, I’m really interested in developing process itself.
+For a while, I’ve been really interested in developing process itself.
 How to do this in a good way?
-How don’t have communication problems?
-How share information in fast and effective way?
+How to not have communication problems?
+How to share information in fast and effective way?
 What is important in a project?
-How take care of quality?
-Because of that, even this wasn’t technical presentation, I like it so much.
+How to take care of quality?
+Because of that, even though this wasn’t technical presentation, I liked it so much.
 This was “Development with Axioms” by Martin Gamsjaeger.
 Martin talked about improvements which his team did during remote work.
 They standardize names of commits, order of operations during the development process and they did lots of automation.

 Second presentation, I liked, was “The TruffleRuby Compilation Pipeline” by Chris Seaton.
-From some time in Ruby community, we often say: “Ruby is slow”.
+For some time, in Ruby community, we often say: “Ruby is slow”.
 Here you are!
 New implementation of the Ruby language, with high performance.
-Additionally, I always was interested in how this whole programming magic work inside.
-How computer knows, how to interpret programming language commands?
-Thanks, for this presentation.
-Right now I know more about this topic.
+Additionally, I always was interested in how this whole programming magic works inside.
+How does the computer know how to interpret programming language commands?
+Thanks to this presentation I know more about this topic.

 I also loved kitten ;] “How to hijack, proxy and smuggle sockets with Rack/Ruby” - Dávid Halász

 In the end, there is also nice to see how people do something creative with the Ruby programming language like music.